-Sony WH-1000XM5 vs Apple AirPods Max: which wireless headphones are better?
+Sony WH-1000XM5 vs Apple AirPods Max: which noise-cancelling headphones are better?

-For years, Sony has consistently produced some of the best noise-cancelling headphones we've tested.
-The company's latest model in the premium wireless over-ear market, the WH-1000XM5, blew us away with their sensational sonic clarity and have now won the What Hi-Fi?
+For years, Sony has consistently produced some of the best noise-cancelling headphones we have tested.
+Its latest model in the premium wireless over-ear market, the WH-1000XM5, blew us away with their sensational sonic clarity and strong noise cancellation, and have won the What Hi-Fi?
 Award in their category two years on the trot.

-The best prices currently available for both pairs are below.
+Today's best prices for both pairs are below.

 **Winner: Sony WH-1000XM5**

-The AirPods Max are some of the nicest-looking headphones we've come across (Image credit: What Hi-Fi?)
+The AirPods Max are some of the nicest-looking headphones we've come across, now in new colourways such as this Blue finish (Image credit: Future)

-The Sony WH-1000XM5 are very different to their predecessors, the multi-Award-winning WH-1000XM4.
+The Sony WH-1000XM5 sport a different design from their predecessors, the multi-award-winning WH-1000XM4.
 Their radical revamp incorporates a "noiseless design" (old joints and hinges have been removed to create a seamless look) and eco-friendly plastic formed from recycled car parts.
-We can't fault their precision or comfort, though they do look less premium than the older pair.
+Our in-house reviews team noted that the XM5 look less premium than their predecessor as a result, but we couldn't fault their wearability: "Comfort levels are up there with the best and the Sonys deliver just the right amount of clamping force, so they feel secure without threatening to crush our ears," reads our Sony XM5 review.

-The Sonys look and feel almost cheap compared with the AirPods Max, which boast pristinely machined, single-piece anodised aluminium ear cups connected by a stainless-steel headband.
-Between the cups and your head are memory foam cushions that easily surround even the largest ears, creating a very effective seal.
+The Sonys do, however, look and feel almost cheap compared with the AirPods Max, which boast pristinely machined, single-piece anodised aluminium ear cups connected by a stainless-steel headband.
+Between the cups and your head are memory foam cushions that easily surround even the largest ears, creating a seal that our expert reviewers described as "both gentle and surprisingly effective at physically blocking out sound" in our AirPods Max review.

 Apple's extroverted styling may not be to everyone’s tastes, but hand someone a pair of AirPods Max and they will have no trouble believing that they cost a fair more than the Sony XM5.

-Apple's use of premium materials means that the AirPods Max are significantly heavier than many wireless headphones.
-At 385g, they weigh 135g more than the Sonys.
-But, such is the effectiveness of the weight-distributing design, they don’t feel heavy on the head.
+Apple's use of premium materials means that the AirPods Max are significantly heavier than many wireless headphones at 385g; they weigh 135g more than the Sonys.
+That said, such is the effectiveness of the weight-distributing design that they don’t feel heavy on the head.

-The Sony WH-1000XM5 are controlled using touch gestures on the surface of the right ear cup.
+The Sonys are controlled using touch gestures on the surface of the right ear cup.
 You can tap and swipe to play/pause, adjust the volume and skip to the next track.
-It all works a treat.
+It all works a treat – no concerns for us here.

-Apple, meanwhile, has resisted the urge to integrate touch controls into the design of the AirPods Max.
+Apple, on the other hand, has resisted the urge to integrate touch controls into the design of the AirPods Max.
 Instead, it uses physical controls: a button for switching between noise-cancelling modes and a volume dial inspired by the digital crown of the Apple Watch.
 The latter is an elegant solution, although it is a little too easy to knock when adjusting the headphones.

-If style is important to you, you'll be pleased to hear that the Apple AirPods Max are available in five colours (Space Grey, Silver, Pink, Green, and Sky Blue).
+If style is important to you, you'll be pleased to hear that the AirPods Max come in a range of colours.
+The originals are available in five colours – Space Grey, Silver, Pink, Green, and Sky Blue – while the newly updated pair can be purchased in your choice of Midnight (black), Starlight (beige), Blue, Orange and Purple.
 Sony XM5 buyers are limited to just two rather sober finishes (black and silver).

 **Winner: Apple AirPods Max**